CodeUpdaterBot/ClickUi/README.md

 ClickUi is a powerful, cross-platform open-source application that integrates various AI models, speech recognition, and web scraping capabilities.
 It provides a seamless interface for voice and text interactions, file attachments, property lookups, and web searches.

+It's 100% Python, and aims to be the best AI-computer assistant.
+Help us build it to either get there or keep it that way! **Submit pull requests to main** and they will be reviewed.

+Looking for Collaborators!

 ---

 ### Modes of Operation